Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Introduction

+Our goal here is to propose a framework for experimental designs to facilitate estimation of response under alternative homogeneous policies.
 We consider experimental design in settings with {partial interference}, where units are organized into mutually exclusive clusters and where there is no interference between units in different clusters \citep{sobel2006randomized}.
-Making one video on a user's feed play more seamlessly may hurt the performance on another video, but it is implausible for a video's performance to affect the performance of a video \emph{for another user}.
 Estimation under partial interference with binary treatment has been considered by \cite{hudgens2008, tchetgen2012causal}, and \cite{liu2014a} for two-stage randomization designs, where treatment saturation is randomized at the cluster level and treatment or control is randomly assigned to units within clusters according to the relevant saturation level. \cite{baird2018optimal} discuss optimal experimental design in such settings.

+We extend discussion of estimation and experimental design to settings where the researcher intends to estimate effects of several treatment levels.
+To this end, we propose a linear model inspired by related linear \citep{baird2018optimal} and linear-in-means models \citep{moffitt2001policy,bramoulle2009identification,chin2018regression} for interference in a multi-treatment setting with clusters.